 Financial abuse occurs in 99% of domestic violence cases.

 Financial abuse, while less commonly understood, is one of the most powerful methods of keeping a survivor trapped in an abusive relationship and deeply diminishes the victim’s ability to stay safe after leaving an abusive partner.
-Research indicates that financial abuse occurs in 99% of domestic violence cases.
-Surveys of survivors reflect that concerns over their ability to provide financially for themselves and their children was one of the top reason for staying in or returning to an abusive partner.
-As with all forms of abuse, financial abuse occurs across all socio-economic, educational, and racial and ethnic groups.

 Forms of Financial Abuse

-As with other forms of abuse, financial abuse may begin subtly and progress over time.
-It may even look like love initially as abusers have the capacity to appear very charming and are masterful at manipulation.
-For example, the abuser may make statements such as, “I know you’re under a lot of stress right now so why don’t you just let me take care of the finances and I’ll give you money each week to take care of what you need.”
-Under these circumstances, the victim may believe that she or he should or can trust the partner she or he is in love with and may willingly give over control of the money and how it is spent.
-This scenario commonly leads to the abuser giving the victim less and less in “allowance” and by the time the victim decides she or he wants to take back control of the finances, she or he discovers that the accounts have all been moved or she or he no longer has knowledge or access to the family funds.
+Under these circumstances, the victim may believe that they can trust their partner and may willingly give over control of the money and how it is spent.
+This scenario commonly leads to the abuser giving the victim less and less in “allowance.”
+By the time the victim decides to take back control of the finances, they discover that the accounts have all been moved, or that they no longer have knowledge of, or access to, the family funds.

-In other cases, the financial abuse may be much more overt.
+In other cases, financial abuse may be much more overt.
 Abusers commonly use violence or threats of violence and intimidation to keep the victim from working or having access to the family funds.

 • Forbidding the victim to work.

-• Sabotaging work or employment opportunities by stalking or harassing the victim at the workplace or causing the victim to lose her/his job by physically battering prior to important meetings or interviews.
+• Causing the victim to lose their job by physically battering them prior to important meetings or interviews.

 • Forbidding the victim from attending job training or advancement opportunities.